SONAR Lessons – Fish-Finder

 There are no, “One size fits all settings.”

 Unit settings are probably the most frustrating and confusing idea for most Fish-Finder owners to deal with.
-That is because there is no “Best” overall setting.
-The operator must first have a general understanding of the science of SONAR and the equipment so he/she may apply the appropriate unit settings for the environment and his/her style of fishing, such as, trolling, cast retrieve, drop fish, etc. . .
-Settings may have to be adjusted several times during the fishing day in order to maximize the accuracy of the information desired.
+That is because there really are no “Best” overall settings.
+In order to increase success, the operator must first have a general understanding of the science of SONAR and related equipment.
+This is so he/she may apply the appropriate unit settings for the target environment and for his/her style of fishing, such as, trolling, cast retrieve, drop fish, etc. . .
+Unit settings may need to be adjusted several times during the fishing day in order to maximize the accuracy of the information desired.

 DATE: **Call For An Appointment** 540-947-4007